trustbridge/shared-db-channel/README.rst

-Shared-RDS-Channel
+Shared-DB-Channel
 ==================

-This is a simple channel implementation where the channel medium is a shared RDS.
+This is a simple channel implementation where the channel medium is a shared database.

 Development
 -----------